staffanm/ferenda/doc/elementclasses.rst

 * :py:class:`~ferenda.elements.OrdinalElement` (for representing
   elements with some sort of ordinal numbering)
-* :py:class:`~ferenda.elements.PredicateType` (for representing
-  literal data that are typed using a RDF predicaet)
 * :py:class:`~ferenda.elements.TemporalElement` (for representing
   things that has a start and/or a end date